TUe-excellent-buildings/BSO-toolbox/readme.md

 * At Settings>Compiler>GNU GCC Compiler>Toolchain executables, check whether all "Programs Files" are indeed from C:\Program Files\CodeBlocks\MinGW.
 For instance, a previously installed Strawberry Perl may lead to other files and locations.
 The "Reset defaults" button may help in this case.

 * Create a new project by File>New>Project>Console application, select a "Folder to create project in:" you prefer, here "D:\" has been chosen, and if options arise, use default options throughout.
-Note that here project title BSO111 was taken, for which Code:Blocks then creates directory D:\BSO111 for the project.
+Note that here project title BSO111 was used, for which Code:Blocks then creates directory D:\BSO111 for the project.

 ##### 2. External libraries: eigen, boost, glut